 Organizations that act in support of Covered Entities, as defined in HIPAA, are “Business Associates.”
 Cloud storage providers, such as SpiderOak, that support Covered Entities through the storage of PHI are Business Associates.

 The latest update to HIPAA requires, among others, healthcare providers, medical institutions, and cloud storage services supporting those entities where PHI is involved to be compliant with HIPAA rules and regulations.
 If they are found not to be in compliance, they may have to pay fines up to $1.5 million dollars.
 In order to comply with HIPAA, cloud service providers have to enforce stringent security policies for protecting the privacy and confidentiality of user data.

-Because the SpiderOak ONE and Semaphor desktop applications store user data in encrypted form, it also provides the highest degree of protection against security breaches.
+Because the SpiderOak One, CrossClave, and Semaphor desktop applications store user data in encrypted form, it also provides the highest degree of protection against security breaches.
 When sensitive information is stored in plaintext form, there is always a risk of data being compromised during cyber attacks, resulting in compliance violations.
 Even if unauthorized personnel are able to access the server, all they can see is encrypted, unintelligible data.